vapor/docs/4.0/docs/routing/routes.md

 ## Parameters

-When using a parameter path component (prefixed with `:`), the value of the URI at that location will be stored in `req.parameters`.
+When using a parameter path component (prefixed with `:`), the value of the URI at that position will be stored in `req.parameters`.
 You can use the name of the path component to access the value.

 ```swift
 // responds to GET /hello/foo